 - The Federal Reserve began reducing interest rates during the quarter, starting with a 50bps decrease.
 This was followed up by an additional 25bps cut.
-Expectations now indicate possibly one more cut before year end.
-The outlook for 2025 generally contains additional cuts throughout the year, however, policies implemented by the incoming Administration could change those expectations. - Inflation has come down significantly indicating the impact of higher interest rates.
+The Fed has now paused rate cuts as they assess the potential inflationary impact of some of the new administration policies, specifically potential widespread tariffs on major trading partners. - Inflation has come down significantly indicating the impact of higher interest rates although it stalled during the quarter.
 The consumer continued to spend throughout this cycle fueling economic growth and strong employment.
 Credit card debt has exploded, and personal savings balances declined, representing a potential risk going forward if consumer balance sheets deteriorate further. - Many analysts and economic pundits have eliminated their recession forecasts as job growth and GDP remain robust.
 If this positive economic performance continues, it may offset some of the potential risks placing pressure on the banking sector. - Credit quality remains strong, although warning signs continue to flash in the Commercial Real Estate sector.
 We saw most banks increase reserves in the 4th quarter of 2023 and into 2024 as the CRE market comes under additional scrutiny. - Deposit funding growth and costs are the major issues confronting banks of all sizes.
-We expect that those banks that can grow and maintain a strong, stable core deposit portfolio will consistently outperform. - > We expect significant changes to the regulatory environment as a result of the recent election.
-It is unclear what specific regulatory changes will be implemented but we expect significant reductions in consumer protection oversight as well as fewer restrictions on capital adequacy and expansion. - The M&A environment has been quiet with a few notable exceptions.
-We expect consolidation activity to pick up over the next 12 to 18 months as bank stock prices increase and the search for funding intensifies.
+We expect that those banks that can grow and maintain a strong, stable core deposit portfolio will consistently outperform. - >We have already seen significant changes to the regulatory environment as a result of the recent election.
+It is unclear what specific regulatory changes will be implemented but we expect significant reductions in consumer protection oversight, reduced focus on fair lending, and fewer restrictions on capital adequacy and expansion.
+We expect a significant reduction in new rulemaking, lower levels of enforcement, and continued efforts to roll back existing regulations through the court system. - The M&A environment has been quiet with a few notable exceptions.
+We expect consolidation activity to pick up over the next 12 to 18 months as bank stock prices increase, the regulatory environment is more accommodating, and the search for funding intensifies.